fable-compiler/fable-react/src/Fable.ReactGoogleMaps/README.md

             MapProperties.DefaultCenter defaultCenter
             MapProperties.Center defaultCenter ]

+## Traffic Layer

+Google Maps allows you to activate the traffic layer.
+The map component has a simple property for that:

+    let myMap =
+        googleMap [
+            MapProperties.ApiKey googleMapApiKey
+            // ..
+            MapProperties.ShowTrafficLayer true ]

 ## Markers

 If you want to show markers on the map then you can create them like this: